GiackAloZ/OPoly/README.md

 # OPoly
-Polyhedral compilation library for automatic code parallelization with OpenMP written in python.
+Polyhedral compilation library for automatic code parallelization in OpenMP written in python.

 ## Dependencies